-- As part of their Safety Management System (SMS), operators are encouraged to show that passengers understand the safety messaging that is provided in the briefing.
-AC100-1, Safety Management, provides comprehensive guidance material to help organisations implementing an SMS. - 16.
 In most cases, a briefing is needed each time passengers are carried.
 The only exceptions to this are flights where the PIC has determined that all passengers are familiar with the contents of the briefing.
-However, this is only likely on very small aircraft with passengers who use that aircraft repeatedly, e.g. private or chartered flights. - 17.
+However, this is only likely on very small aircraft with passengers who use that aircraft repeatedly, e.g. private or chartered flights.

+Briefings must be presented verbally and/or by a recorded presentation, e.g. a safety video, for larger aircraft.
+Having a standard safety video can ensure a consistent and comprehensive briefing.
+The format can also be used to include sub-titles or an inset box with a translation in New Zealand sign language.

 Verbal briefings must be provided by the PIC, a member of the crew, or a person nominated by the operator.

 Whatever the medium, briefings need to be clear and easy for passengers to understand.

-The verbal briefing can be supplemented by printed cards refer to section Passenger safety cards and other information. - 18.
+The briefing can be supplemented by printed cards containing diagrams of, and methods for, operating the emergency exits, and other instructions necessary to explain the emergency equipment that passengers may need to use.

+The operator is responsible for ensuring compliance with the rule.
+This includes:

+- covering all the requirements of the rule, and - ensuring that the cabin is secure before take-off.

 Operators must ensure that those delivering the safety briefing/s can do this effectively and clearly enough for passengers to understand the safety messages.

-Crew may also use the period before a briefing to address any observed non-compliance with instructions given in the briefing, such as personal earbuds or headphones not being removed and being used during the briefing.
-They can also remind passengers to put phones and other devices into flight mode. - 19.
-It is recommended that operators test their safety briefings, to ensure that the content is easily understood by a wide range of passengers.
+Crew may also use the period just after a briefing to address any observed non-compliance with instructions given in the briefing, such as personal earbuds or headphones not being removed and being used during the briefing.
+They can also remind passengers to put phones and other devices into flight mode.

+It is recommended that operators test their safety briefings, to ensure that the content, whether delivered in person or pre-recorded, and other safety information, such as printed cards, are easily understood by a wide range of passengers.
 There are more suggestions about how to do this effectively in the section Passenger safety cards and other information.
 Like all procedures, it is also important to regularly review how effective safety briefings are, and update when required.

 Operators should also refer to the section Special Categories of Passengers, below, which provides more advice on how to tailor briefings for some passengers.

+Having well-prepared passengers decreases the risk of passengers panicking or being unclear of what is required of them:

+- during flight, and - in the case of an emergency.